What Is The Fujiwhara Effect & Will It Affect Hurricane Dorian’s Path?

 And in rare cases, two hurricanes of similar size will merge into one mega-storm.
 In other cases, the storms may tear each other apart.

-It happened in 2017: as USA Today reported at the time, over in the Eastern Pacific, Hurricanes Hilary and Irwin were locked in a “dance of death” off of Mexico’s western coast.
+It happened in 2017.
+As USA Today reported at the time, over in the Eastern Pacific, Hurricanes Hilary and Irwin were locked in a “dance of death” off of Mexico’s western coast.
 Fortunately, as the National Hurricane Center later reported, wind shear from Hilary weakened Irwin, and it was eventually downgraded to a remnant before it made landfall.

 BREAKING: Dorian is now a Hurricane headed for Vieques, Culebra, the U.S. Virgin Islands, and the British Virgin Islands.
 Winds are 75mph.
 Northeast Puerto Rico will get tropical storm force winds. pic.twitter.com/Tj9T0ALZhO